03. Java Input and Output Methods

 - For simple input,

-is ideal. - For large inputs or performance-critical applications,
+Scanneris ideal. - For large inputs or performance-critical applications,

-offers low-level control but requires more code.
+BufferedReaderis preferred.
+System.inoffers low-level control but requires more code.

 This console input Java tutorial provides a solid foundation for handling user input effectively.
-Remember to always handle potential IOExceptions
+Remember to always handle potential IOExceptions when working with input streams! ๐

-Java Console Output ✨
+Java Console Output โจ

-This guide explains how to print to the Java console using System.out.print
+This guide explains how to print to the Java console using System.out.print and System.out.println.
+Learning how to print in Java is fundamental!

 Using System.out.print()

-displays text to the console without moving to the next line.
+System.out.print() displays text to the console without moving to the next line.

 Example: